For 60 plus years, our family has made this probably not very authentic, but absolutely delicious Parmesan Toast.

 Mom called it Garlic Bread, but as years passed and I grew up, I came to realize hardly anyone else made Garlic Bread like this.
 So, a new and unique name evolved: Parmesan Toast Garlic Bread.

 This is not really a recipe, just more of a method, and is a great way to use bread that is leftover or slightly stale.
-I try to make extra because I think it’s great for breakfast the next day.
+We like to serve it with Italian food, or even with soups for lunch.
+Personally, if there is any left over, I’ll have a piece for breakfast!
+I try to make extra because someone will just want a piece randomly for a snack.

 Mix softened butter with garlic powder or garlic salt to taste.
 Spread on bread – whatever you have on hand.
 A loaf of French or Italian bread, cut on the diagonal will need about 3/4 stick of butter, so that will help you judge how much to make for smaller or larger amounts.